RealWagmi/anon-integration-guide/projects/bybit/README.md

 - On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.

 - Bybit allows switching margin mode (at the account level) as long as the trader has sufficient margin and the change itself doesn't trigger immediate liquidation.

+- The Bybit API upon order creation only returns the order ID, not the order object ([docs](https://bybit-exchange.github.io/docs/v5/order/create-order)).
+Hence, after creating an order, we always use the `getOrderById` tool to fetch the order object.

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)